 The Direct Vision Standard and HGV safety permit for HGVs is part of the Mayor of London's Vision Zero plan to eliminate all deaths and serious injuries on London's transport network by 2041.

-From 26 October 2020, all HGVs more than 12 tonnes (GVW) entering or operating in Greater London will need to hold a valid HGV Safety Permit.
+All lorries over 12 tonnes (GVW) entering or operating in Greater London will need to hold a valid HGV safety permit.

-The HGV Safety Permit scheme will cover Greater London and be in operation 24 hours a day, every day of the year.
+The HGV safety permit scheme covers Greater London and be in operation 24 hours a day, every day of the year.

 Applying is free of charge.

-For more information about the HGV Safety Permit scheme and to see a map of where it will be enforced, read the guidance for operators.
+For more information about the HGV safety permit scheme you can view a map of where it operates or read the HGV safety permit - guidance for operators entering London document below.

 HGV operators need to apply for a permit for their vehicles.
 You will be granted a permit if the vehicle meets the minimum DVS star rating.